Blog | Personal Finance

 Many people begin to budget their finances using a template spreadsheet that tracks their monthly income and expenses.
 While this is helpful, it doesn’t show you the entire financial picture.

-I prefer to show people how to use a personal financial statement.
+Instead, learn how to use a personal financial statement.
 Very simply, here are the elements of a personal financial statement.

 The first part of the diagram shows the income statement with two rows labeled income and expenses.
 This is where most template spreadsheets stop.

-My rich dad completed the personal financial statement by including the second part of the diagram, the balance sheet.
+Rich dad completed the personal financial statement by including the second part of the diagram, the balance sheet.
 The balance sheet consists of two columns labeled assets and liabilities.

 By understanding the relationship between the income statement and the balance sheet of your personal financial statement, you see the direction your money is moving and whether it is making you rich or not.